Looking to get the best possible data rates from your T-Mobile 5G Internet Gateway?

 Step 4: Unscrew the four unhidden phillips-head screws securing the bottom cover to the main housing.

-Step 5: Using a flat-head screwdriver underneath each corner of the cover, apply pressure outwards to gently unlatch each one of the four corners.
+Step 5: Flip the gateway over so that you're looking at the top cover.
+Use a flat-head screwdriver to pry up from under each corner of the top cover to gently unlatch each one of the four corners of the top cover.

 Step 6: Remove the two phillips-head screws located below the top cover.